SimonHoiberg/create-react-web-component/README.md

 npm run build
 ```

-This will create a dist-folder containing a `main.js` file.
+This will create a dist-folder containing a file with the name of your project, e.g. `MyReactWebComponent.js`.
 In order to use your Web Component, simply import this file in a project, and use your Web Component as:
 ```html
 <my-react-web-component